 I buy romaine lettuce when it is on sale, and have found a way to keep it fresh and crisp for up to 4 weeks.
 Wash your romaine and core it when you get home from the supermarket.

 Are you sick of your pretty head of lettuce turning brown and rotting in just a couple of days?
 Me too.
 I made a little discovery last week.
-I went shopping and after putting away the groceries, there was no room left for the lettuce.

 To make your romaine lettuce last longer, rinse well, then wrap it with paper towels and put it into a food storage bag.
 It lasts a long time this way!